 Hello there!
-My name is Ken and I am a Chinese senior high A Level student in Guangdong Country Garden School.
+My name is Ken and I am a Chinese A Level student.
 Welcome to Ken's Study Journey website and blog!

 Recently, I travelled to Xunliao Bay and Luofu Mountain at Huizhou to relax, take exercise, and discover some knowledge in real life.
 I had fun while studying.

-I have already been to Xunliao Bay last year with my family along with an article clearly describing it.
+I have already been to Xunliao Bay last year with my family.

 We should have gone to Yangjiang because it was rainy during the days we were travelling.
 So, we had changed the plan for the relaxation journey several days before travelling.